paradroidlabs/complexity_test/perplexity/extension/README.md

 ## Capabilities

 - Provides a comprehensive set of added features and UI/UX improvements with excellent modularity and customization
-- Supports all available languages (22 languages)
+- Supports all available languages (22)
 - Runs flawlessly on Firefox Android

 ## Documentation